twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/encryption/gpg.md

 chezmoi supports encrypting files with [gpg](https://www.gnupg.org/).
-Encrypted files are stored in the source state and automatically be decrypted when generating the target state or printing a file's contents with `chezmoi cat`.
+Encrypted files are stored in the source state and automatically be decrypted when generating the target state or editing a file contents with `chezmoi edit`.

 ## Asymmetric (private/public-key) encryption